clearmatics/ion/docs/IonRoadmap.md

 #### Tasks
   * Release of final solution

-  * Open Source and comunity
+  * Open Source and community
     - Marketing material in the form of blog posts and anouncements

 #### Resources